 Deputy Prime Minister takes 'green' cars up a gear

-- Department for Transport, Office for Low Emission Vehicles, Deputy Prime Minister's Office, Department for Business, Innovation & Skills, Department of Energy & Climate Change, HM Treasury, The Rt Hon Danny Alexander, and The Rt Hon Nick Clegg MP
+- Department for Transport, Office for Low Emission Vehicles, Deputy Prime Minister's Office, Department for Business, Innovation & Skills, Department of Energy & Climate Change HM Treasury, The Rt Hon Danny Alexander, and The Rt Hon Nick Clegg

 - Part of:

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 £500 million to get more drivers into ultra low emission vehicles.

 The government will invest £500 million to boost the ultra low emission vehicle industry and help drivers both afford and feel confident using electric cars, the Deputy Prime Minister announced today.

 The automotive sector is a success story of the UK’s economic recovery, with a new vehicle rolling off a UK production line every 20 seconds and the industry is worth £11.2 billion to the economy.
 The production of ultra low emissions vehicles (ULEV) is a major part of growth both now and for the future.